x-labs-xyz/high-perf-computing/README.md

 # High Performance Computing
-This repo contains a guide to working in the High Performance Computing (HPC) cluster at NYAUD.
+This repo contains a guide to working in the High Performance Computing (HPC) cluster at NYUAD.

 1. [Main guide for NYUAD HPC.](https://wikis.nyu.edu/display/ADRC/Overview)
 2. [Loading packages as modules](load-module.md)